Baron Samedi: Activities

 Among believers in Vodou, Baron Samedi is the master of the dead as well as a giver of life.
-He can cure mortals of any disease or wound so long as he thinks it is worthwhile.
-His powers are especially great when it comes to Vodou curses and black magic.
-Even if somebody has been afflicted by a hex that brings them to the verge of death, they will not die if The Baron refuses to dig their grave.
-So long as The Baron keeps them out of the ground, they are safe.
+It is believed that he can cure mortals of any disease or wound so long as he thinks it is worthwhile.
+They believe his powers are especially great when it comes to Vodou curses and black magic.
+This includes the belief that if a person has been afflicted by a hex that brings them to the verge of death, they will not die if The Baron refuses to dig their grave.

-In many Haitian cemeteries the longest standing grave of male is designated as the grave of Baron Samedi.
+In many Haitian cemeteries the longest standing grave of a male is designated as the grave of Baron Samedi.
 A cross (the kwa Bawon, meaning "Baron's cross") is placed at a crossroads in the cemetery to represent the point where the mortal and spiritual world cross.
 Often, a black top hat is placed on top of this cross.